 I thought, “These are my people!”

-It’s led by two published sisters, their dad, and their tech/video/marketing guru.
+It’s led by two published sisters, their dad (who had his first book published in his early 60’s!), and their tech/video/marketing guru.
 Here’s how it started; they say…

 Then they decided to open up their circle to others, and hope*writers was born.

-For example, their latest podcast was titled, “What’s on your DON’T list?”, and it’s about the fact that you can’t do everything well.
+For example, my favorite podcast of theirs (so far) is titled, “What’s on your DON’T list?”, and it’s about the fact that you can’t do everything well.
 If you’re going to make a few things a priority — say, writing and family — then you’re going to have to say “no” to some things — some of which may also be good things, just not the best thing for you right now.
 And they talk candidly about the things they say no to, and how they arrived at those decisions.
 (Link to podcasts below.)

 The team also posts Facebook Live videos about once a week, featuring how-to’s or encouragement.

-I joined a few months ago, and I’ve found it to be totally worth the $18 a month!
-(I had joined a different Christian writers group a year ago, at $25 a month, and I’ve found HW to be way more beneficial.)
+I joined a few months ago, and I’ve found it to be totally worth the monthly fee!
+(I had joined a different Christian writers group a year before, at $25 a month, and I’ve found HW to be way more beneficial.)

 They open membership sign-up for a few weeks, every so often, with a “One week for one dollar” special, which is great way to try it out.